Best Hiking Poles

 Disadvantages of Trekking Poles

-Frankly, few walking pole disadvantages exist.
+Frankly, you’re hard pressed to find many drawbacks, but the few disadvantages are significant.
 One of the most apparent is cost.
 With the exception of a Walmart hiking staff or a generic walking stick, poles cost $100.
 The best hiking poles can cost upwards of $200.

 The next disadvantage is weight.
 If you read trekking pole reviews and decide to purchase antishock to lessen the beating your joints take while hiking, your poles will weigh quite a lot.
 If antishock isn't important to you, Komperdell are super lightweight, negating this disadvantage.